elastic/elasticsearch-rails/elasticsearch-persistence/examples/notes/README.markdown

-Demo Aplication for the Repository Pattern
+Demo Application for the Repository Pattern
 ==========================================

 This directory contains a simple demo application for the repository pattern of the `Elasticsearch::Persistence`